ethankennerly/as2cs/README.md

         int r = (Random.value % 1.0f) * (i + 1);

 * Explicit type-casting on access to a ArrayList to a data type.
 Instead you can use an ActionScript Vector.
-* Match whitespace when empty array literal, hash literal and following newline.
- In C# there are curly braces.
-When the curly braces are empty or a single line, put on a single line.

-  Expected:

-                var selectsNow:Array = [];

-  Got:

-                var selectsNow:Array = [
-                ]
-                ;

 * ActionScript typed Vector literal to C# typed list literal.
 * ActionScript delete a to C# .Remove(a).
 * ActionScript clear(d) to C# d.Clear().